johnpink11/johnpink/About me.md

 ---

 - 👋 Hi, I’m @johnpink11
-- 👀 I’m interested in AILearning.
-- 🌱 I’m currently learning C/C++.
 - 💞️ I'm majoring in mathematic in SCUT.
+- 👁️ My mbti is INTJ.
 - 🚀 I'm interesting in machine learning and AI.
+- Feel free to contact with me for question.I'll be glad to help you.
 - 📫 How to reach me?
 Email:jixuezhanggg@gmail.com